-I was particularly impressed by the sound effects — such as the birds screeching and oar dipping in the water — that the producers added to make the b-roll come alive.
-You don’t see that level of detailed included in many (or any!) other property videos.
+I was particularly impressed by the sound effects — such as the birds screeching and oar dipping into the water — that the producers added to make the B-roll come alive.
+You don’t see that level of detail included in many (or any!) other property videos.

-This video presents a twist by showing off some interesting facts and statistics about the growth of the surrounding neighborhood in addition to lively b-roll of the area.
-Where the video really gets fun is around the 40 second mark where digital animation is used to reskin the building and then at 50 seconds where it animates the transformation step-by-step.
+This video presents a twist by showing off some interesting facts and statistics about the growth of the surrounding neighborhood in addition to lively B-roll of the area.
+Where the video really gets fun is around the 40-second mark when digital animation is used to reskin the building and then at 50 seconds where it animates the transformation step-by-step.
 It’s a visually intriguing effect that helps you truly grasp the scope of the planned renovation.

 Another thing I love about this video is how the branding of the building – the yellow and grey with the Upcycle arrows, are incorporated into the video and even into the design of the tenant spaces.
 This strong use of color gives the video a polished and cohesive feel.

 And this video did its job.
-In September of 2018 the owners landed a long-term 81,000-SF lease with Texas-based grocery giant HEB.
+In September of 2018, the owners landed a long-term 81,000-quare-foot lease with Texas-based grocery giant HEB.
 According to the Austin Business Journal, “the innovation lab will house HEB Grocery Co.’s digital team as well as Favor, the on-demand delivery app company HEB acquired.”

-For those looking for more inspiration, here are some videos I liked but that didn’t quite make the cut or simply didn’t fit the criteria.
+For those looking for more inspiration, here are some videos we liked but that didn’t quite make the cut or simply didn’t fit the criteria.